 NGS-based RNA-Seq is a powerful method that enables researchers to break through the inefficiency and expense of legacy technologies such as microarrays.
 Microarray gene expression measurement is limited by noise at the low end and signal saturation at the high end.

-In contrast, next-gen sequencing quantifies discrete, digital sequencing read counts, offering a broader dynamic range.1,2,3
+In contrast, next-generation sequencing quantifies discrete, digital sequencing read counts, offering a broader dynamic range.3,4,5

 Targeted sequencing allows you to sequence a subset of genes or specific genomic regions of interest, efficiently and cost-effectively focusing the power of NGS.
 NGS is highly scalable, allowing you to tune the level of resolution to meet experimental needs.
 Choose whether to do a shallow scan across multiple samples, or sequence at greater depth with fewer samples to find rare variants in a given region.